Allen Allensworth

-Biography

 Early life and education

 Born into slavery in Louisville, Kentucky in 1842, Allensworth was the youngest of thirteen children of Phyllis (c.
-1782 - 1878) and Levi Allensworth.
+1782 – 1878) and Levi Allensworth.
 Over the years, their family was scattered: his sister Lila escaped with her intended husband to Canada via the Underground Railroad; and the older boys William, George, Frank, Levi and Major were sold downriver to plantations in the Deep South, which continued to buy enslaved workers from the Upper South to develop the cotton industry.
 Mary Jane was his only sibling who grew up in Kentucky and married there; she purchased her freedom in 1849, gaining stability.

 His mother was enslaved by A.P. and Bett Starbird.
 The mistress assigned Allen as a young slave to her son Thomas.
 When the Starbird boy started school, Allen began to learn from him, although it was illegal.
 After his father died when Allen was young, his mother chose to be sold as a cook to a neighbor, the attorney Nat Wolfe.
 When the Starbirds found Allen was learning to read, they separated him from their son and placed him with another family, the Talbots.
 Mrs. Talbot, a Quaker, was kind to Allen and continued to teach him to read and write; she also took him to a Sunday school for slave children.
 When Bett Starbird discovered this, she took Allen back.
 In 1854 she made arrangements with her husband's partner John Smith to send the boy downriver to a plantation owned by John's brother Pat, in Henderson, Kentucky, to put an end to his learning.
 On the steamboat, the boy was placed in the care of a slave steward rather than being chained with other slaves below deck, who were being transported for sale to downriver markets.

 Hebe Smith, Allen's new enslaver, assigned him to be a houseboy; she prohibited him from continuing his studies and whipped him for trying to do so.
 Also working in the household was a white orphan boy Eddie; the two boys became friends and helped each other.
 Suffering on the farm from a cruel overseer, in 1855 at age 13, Allen planned to escape to Canada.
 He spent two weeks hiding at a neighboring farm before returning to the Smiths for punishment.
 Later he ran away again.
 The Smiths and Starbirds agreed to sell him on the auction block in Henderson.

 Allensworth was sold again in Memphis, Tennessee and shipped to New Orleans.
 There he was bought by Fred Scruggs, who taught him to work as an exercise boy and jockey in Jefferson, Louisiana.
 Unlike others, his new enslaver was pleased to learn that the boy could read; he assigned him to race his best horse.